 The actor is everything in film.
 Sure, the writer provides the words, and the director supplies the vision, but it's the actor who represents the characters and brings them to life.
 A bad acting performance can completely mar the best of dialogue, just as a superior performance can lift the most lifeless of words.
 We cherish the film actor, we revel in their celebrity, and often bathe in their beauty.
 However, there can only be one Academy Award winner for each category every year.
 This is a list of those other roles that weren't recognized, the best performances that did not win an Oscar.

 This list is not about who should have won.
 No one is here to argue that Bradley Cooper should have beat out Eddie Redmayne for Best Actor in 2015.
-Cooper did not get snubbed, he did not get robbed, we're not taking anything away from Redmayne's brilliant depiction of Stephen Hawking in The Theory of Everything.
+We're not taking anything away from Redmayne's brilliant depiction of Stephen Hawking in The Theory of Everything.
 But the fact that Cooper gave such an outstanding performance in American Sniper must be recognized.
 That's what this list is truly about.
 Call it Ranker’s list for acting redemption.

 The Role: "Stella!
 Stella!"
 Marlon Brando takes on the brutish Stanley Kowalski in the 1951 film adaptation of Tennessee Williams's Pulitzer Prize winning play.
 It was only Brando's second feature film role, but it was already clear that the method actor could show great range within a singular character.
 This would be the first of Brando's eight Oscar nominations (he won two).Winner for Best Actor in 1951: Humphrey Bogart, The African Queen826256Was this Oscar worthy?

 - Photo: RKO Radio Pictures